-HSHS St. Mary's Hospital will continue to partner with the organizations making up the Core Group and External Advisory Council to develop, implement, monitor and evaluate both new and ongoing initiatives that address the identified health focus areas.
+HSHS St. Mary's Hospital will continue to partner with the organizations included in the Core Group and External Advisory Council to develop, implement, monitor and evaluate both new and ongoing initiatives that address the identified health focus areas.
 Additionally, the Core Group commissioned the University of Illinois Survey Research Office to conduct focus groups around the health focus areas.
-The hospital will hold focus groups with community stakeholders and residents largely affected by the focus area in order to better define the issue, identify root causes and identify ways to address the issue.
+The hospital held focus groups with community stakeholders and residents largely affected by the focus area in order to better define the issue, identify root causes and identify ways to address the issue.

 The high-level overview of implementation strategies and interventions are contained in the Implementation Strategy.
-An authorized body of the hospital will approve and adopt the plan in September 2015.
-The ongoing development of the implementation strategies and interventions include, but are not limited to, the following initiatives in each of the four categories.
+An authorized body of the hospital approved and adopted the plan on September 15, 2015.
+The development of the implementation strategies and interventions include, but are not limited to, the following initiatives in each of the three categories.

-ACCESS TO HEALTH CARE
+ACCESS TO HEALTH CARE: